Newborn Screening Web Portal https://dclsconnect.dgs.virginia.gov/

 *Refer to Virginia NBS Training Resources below for information on registering and navigating the new portal

-In October 2019, DCLS screened 8,148 babies for 31 metabolic and hereditary disorders.
-Two hundred and twenty-five (225) babies were confirmed diagnosed with a critical disorder or with a carrier status during the month.
+In December 2019, DCLS screened 7,616 babies for 31 metabolic and hereditary disorders.
+Three-hundred and eighty-one (381) babies were confirmed diagnosed with a critical disorder or with a carrier status during the month.

 - Core Disorders